 Maverik's newest arm protection is its M5 Arm Pad—a slightly larger arm pad that is good for middies and attackmen who prefer smaller pads.

-The only real knock on these pads is the lack of reviews on the long-term durability since they just came out.
+The only real knock on these pads is the lack of reviews on the long-term durability since they came out recently.
 While they feel like they are constructed well, it remains to be seen how they hold up over time.

 The M5 Arm Pad deserves strong consideration for any middie who prefers more protection as these pads are a bit bigger than others on this list.
 They could also be a good option for attackmen who like smaller pads.